MicrosoftDocs/dynamics-365-project-operations/articles/get-started/developer-notes/customizing-payment-terms.md

 A validation error occurred.
 The value 5 of 'msdyn_paymentterms' on record of type 'msdyn_projectcontractsplitbillingrule' is outside the valid range.
 Accepted Values: 1,2,3,192350001.
 ```

-In addition to the error message, impact is also seen in the scenarios listed below when the Quote customers and Project contract customers are created via lazy upgrade.
+In addition to the error message, impact is also seen in the following scenarios when the Quote customers and Project contract customers are created via lazy upgrade.

 - Confirmation of a contract.
 - Submission of a time, expense, or material usage log.